simone-lungarella/simone-lungarella/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=FCD34D&center=true&vCenter=false&width=1000&lines=Backend+developer;Game+designer;Vim+enjoyer)](https://git.io/typing-svg)

 ### Hi, I'm Simone!
-I'm a Java developer mainly focused on healthcare IT solutions in Italy.
+I'm a Backend Developer mainly focused on healthcare IT solutions in Italy.
 Working fully remote at [IBM](https://www.ibm.com/us-en) as a consultant.

 ### I enjoy designing and developing video games.
 If you want to follow my work as a game developer, check out <a href="https://github.com/StampedeStudios">Stampede Games</a> and give a look at the game we recently published on Play Store: <a href="https://play.google.com/store/apps/details?id=it.stampede.sumzero">Sum Zero</a>.